qtc-de/wconv/README.md

 ```

 Additionally, *wconv* ships a [bash-completion](./bash_completion.d/wconv) script.
-The completion script is not installed automatically and requires my [completion-helpers](https://github.com/qtc-de/completion-helpers)
+The completion script is installed automatically, but relies on the [completion-helpers](https://github.com/qtc-de/completion-helpers)
+package.
+If *completion-helpers* is already installed, autocompletion for *wconv* should
-to work correctly.
-After installing the *completion-helpers*, just copy the completion
+work after installing the pip package.
+Otherwise, you may need to copy the completion
-script into your ``~/.bash_completion.d`` folder.
+script manually:

 ```console
 $ cp ./bash_completion.d/wconv ~/.bash_completion.d